thegreathowdini/mh/README.md

 <a name="autohunt"/>

 ## autohunt.py
 This script automates some aspects of MH.
+It's key functions are
+* automatically sounding the horn regularly
+* responding to antibot, including a bypass mode
-It's most basic function is to sound the horn regularly.
-It also has options to automate things like travelling, changing the trap setup, buying and crafting things, etc., according to the requirements of some quests.
+* automating trap setup changes according to the requirements of some quests.

 ### Basic usage
 Change the first few lines of the script to include some form of valid credentials (either username + password or an active session cookie), then run the script without arguments.
 If the credentials provided are valid, the script will start and sound the horn at 15-20 mins intervals continually until you abort it.